mikolajroszak/qsp-protocol-node/doc/node-operator.md

 `nohup ./bin/start-node &`

 ### View Logs

-Logs are written to `qsp-protocol-node.log` file in .qsp-protocol directory within the user home directory.
-Logs are rotated on each restart of the node.
-So in case you encounter any issue and the node is not restarted checking qsp-protocol-node.log should suffice.
-Otherwise you will need to check old log files which are saved as tar.gz giles
+Logs are written to `qsp-protocol-node.log` file in the .qsp-protocol directory within the user home directory.
+Logs are rotated every time a node restarts.
+If you encounter any issues including the node failing to restart, check the qsp-protocol-node.log.
+If this does not resolve your issue, check old log files that are saved as tar.gz files.

-To find all log files
+To find all log files:
 1. cd to ${HOME}/.qsp-protocol directory
 1. run `ls -lhtr`
-1. Check the creation time of log files
+1. Check the creation time of the log files
 1. untar the latest log file to tmp dir using `tar -xvf <tar-file-name> -C /tmp`
-1. Check the file for relevant error messages.
+1. Check the file for relevant error messages

 You may have to follow the above process multiple times to debug an issue.
-In case you open a github issue, please include your findings and [attach all relevant log files].(https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests)
+If you open up a github issue, please include your findings and [attach all relevant log files].(https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests)

 ### Stop
 To stop the node, open a new terminal in the bundle directory and issue the following command: